 - Metered parking areas paid for with the AMP Park app

 - Department/school rental of designated parking spots at least one week in advance of the University-related event.

 - The rate will be determined based on the anticipated size and time of the University-related event.

 Any visitor receiving traffic and/or parking ticket(s) should communicate with the Parking and Transportation office.
 Visitors should comply with the terms of the traffic and parking regulations at all times.
-All service technicians, vendors and contractors should either pay at a parking meter/pay-by-space or purchase a vendor or contractor permit at the part-time faculty/staff parking permit rate.
+All service technicians, vendors and contractors should either pay in a metered area or purchase a vendor or contractor permit at the faculty/staff parking permit rate.